 The Sunflower Field and When to Visit

 Starting in 2010, the sunflowers were planted at different parts of the area around the Neuse River Greenway Trail.
 In 2018, it moved to Dix Park in a more comfortable spot.
 We couldn’t be happier!
-For 2019, the sunflowers are expected to bloom between July 4-17.
+For 2019, the sunflowers started blooming on July 8 and should last until July 22.
 Hopefully, you’ll get to see them before it’s too late!

-First, I absolutely recommend you arrive early to enjoy the Dix Park sunflowers.
+First, Dix Park’s address is 2105 Umstead Dr but we found parking near the Dix Park Soccer Fields at 75 Hunt Dr. I absolutely recommend you arrive early to enjoy the Dix Park sunflowers.
 Of course, I always say that if you want to avoid crowds.
 We arrived as early as 7:30 am and there have been huge crowds.
 I’m not saying you should camp out overnight, but just make this one of the first things you do if you want some awesome people-less photos!
 A couple of other things, bring sunscreen and some bug spray (earth-friendly, of course!) to cope with the hot sun that’s coming and any critters that are hanging around the sunflowers.
 Just don’t spray any bees with it!

 Dorothea Dix Park